-- Do I have a higher-order factor of my subscale factors? - > If 4 or more subscale factors: Compare fit of alternative models - Saturated Baseline: All 6 factor covariances estimated freely Alternative: 1 higher-order factor instead (so df=2)-is model fit WORSE? - > If 3 (or fewer) subscale factors: CANNOT BE DETERMINED - Saturated baseline and alternative models will fit equivalently - Do I need a residual covariance, but I'm doing IFA in ML? - > Predict those two items with a factor, fix both loadings=1 if you need a positive covariance or -1/+1 if you need a negative covariance - > Estimate its factor variance, which then becomes the residual covariance - Do I have need additional "method factors"? - > Some examples...
+- Do I have a higher-order factor of my subscale factors? - > If 4 or more subscale factors: Compare fit of alternative models - Saturated Baseline: All 6 factor covariances estimated freely Alternative: 1 higher-order factor instead (so df=2)-is model fit WORSE? - > If 3 (or fewer) subscale factors: CANNOT BE DETERMINED - Saturated baseline and alternative models will fit equivalently - Do I need a residual covariance, but I'm doing IFA in ML? - Predict those two items with a factor, fix both loadings=1, estimate its factor variance, which then becomes the residual covariance - Do I have need additional "method factors"? - Some examples...